KATY MARTIN is a visual artist whose work combines painting, photography and performance. She also makes film and video.

 LINK to Bada Shanren, Fish and Rocks, at the Met

+Katy also has an in-depth interest in Chinese painting.
 She first traveled to China, in 2005, to show her films at the Shanghai Duolun Museum.
-Between 2005-2010, working in collaboration with a Shanghai film curator, she programmed American film/video in China (at MoCA Shanghai), was a regular contributor to a leading Chinese art magazine (Yishu Shijie), and curated Chinese media art in the USA (at Thomas Erben Gallery and Anthology Film Archives).
-In 2016, she was an artist-in-residence at Shanghai University.
+Between 2006-2010, working in collaboration with a Shanghai film curator, she programmed American film/video in China (at MoCA Shanghai), was a regular contributor to a leading Chinese art magazine (Yishu Shijie), and curated Chinese media art in the USA (Thomas Erben Gallery and Anthology Film Archives).
+In 2016, she was an artist-in-residence in the Chinese painting department at Shanghai University.